phoenixframework/phoenix/guides/docs/testing/testing_models.md

 #### The Bio Attribute

-In the Ecto Models Guide, we learned that the user's `:bio` attribute has two business requirements.
+In the Ecto Guide, we learned that the user's `:bio` attribute has two business requirements.
 The first is that it must be at least two characters long.
 Let's write a test for that using the same pattern we've just used.

 First, we change the `:bio` attribute to have a value of a single character.
 Then we create a changeset with the new attributes and test its validity.